johnroach/ansible-gotchas/README.md

 - Roles structure
 - Playbook structure
 - Playbook vs Role
-- Host files (Parents, Children and Dynamic hosts)
+- Host files (Parents and children)
 - Variables and their scopes
 - Roles and dependencies
 - Templates